Bosundhora

 Bosundhora (বসুন্ধরা; lit.
-Bashundhara is a 1977 Bengali-language Bangladeshi film directed by Subhash Dutta.
+Bashundhara) is a 1977 Bengali-language Bangladeshi film directed by Subhash Dutta.
 The film was based on the Alauddin Al Azad novel Teish Nambor Toilochitra.
-The films produced by Bangladesh Liberation War Welfare Trust.
-The film began shooting on 6 March 1977.
+The film was produced by Bangladesh Liberation War Welfare Trust.
+Filming began on 6 March 1977.
 The film stars Bobita and Ilias Kanchan in the leading roles with Sharmili Ahmed, Syed Hasan Imam, Timur, Nuton, Akram, Soleman, Kabira, Sushoma, and Mondira in supporting roles.
-In 1977, the film won Bangladesh National Film Award for the best films within another 6 category.
+In 1977, the film won the Bangladesh National Film Award for Best Film along with five other categories.